-- transfers can only be made from a scheme regulated by the Australian Prudential Regulation Authority - the transfer must be to and from an account in your name - Government contributions are not payable on Australian sourced amounts - you can't transfer this amount to another country (other than back to Australia) or cash it in as part of a permanent emigration withdrawal
+- transfers can only be made from a scheme regulated by the Australian Prudential Regulation Authority - the transfer must be to and from an account in your name - Government contributions are not payable on Australian sourced amounts

-- you won't be able to withdraw amounts transferred to purchase a first home, and they won't be included as eliqible contributions for the First Home Grant - the transfer of your Australian sourced amounts to New Zealand is exempt of New Zealand tax. - For help on how to transfer, please contact BNZ on 0800 269 5494.
+- you can't transfer this amount to another country (other than back to Australia) or cash it in as part of a permanent emigration withdrawal - you won't be able to withdraw amounts transferred to purchase a first home - the transfer of your Australian sourced amounts to New Zealand is exempt of New Zealand tax. - For help on how to transfer, please contact BNZ on 0800 269 5494.